What is forex trading?

 |EURUSD bid price||EURUSD ask price|

-A long position is when you bet on the price increase, while a short position is when you profit from the price decrease.
+So, to recap: a long position is when you bet on a price increase, while a short position is when you profit from a price decrease.

 The spread is the difference between the ask and bid price.
 In the example above the spread is calculated as 1.1705-1.1700, so 0.0005.